virtual-machinist/isolation-transformer/README.md

 * `SW2` and `SW3` tested and salvaged from disassembled devices.
 Although `SW3` could be beefier (or control a separate 16A relay) the primary function of this device is galvanic isolation, i.e. floating ground, not mains conditioning.
 Besides that there is a rather short path to chassis from the outlets, so probably not a problem anyway.

 * High-current wiring done with EN 50525-2-31 insulated 6mm2 multi-strand copper wire bought especially for this project.
-Low-current wiring done with 1.5mm2 multi-strand copper wire leftovers.
+Low-current wiring done with 0.75-1.5mm2 multi-strand copper wire leftovers.
 All wires were crimped untinned with either spade connectors or ferrules to avoid insulation damage due to heat.

 ## Operation Mode

+You can open the [schematic](Images/isolation-transformer.sch.pdf) for better understanding.

 1. Normally `SW1` is in middle position and the device is off.